blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 Labtainers web site: <a href="https://my.nps.edu/web/c3o/labtainers" target="_blank" rel="noopener noreferrer">https://my.nps.edu/web/c3o/labtainers</a>

-<a name="LNTS"></a>
+<a name="LNST"></a>

-### Linux Network Test Stack
+### Linux Network Stack Test

-The [*Linux Network Test Stack*](http://lnst-project.org/) (LNTS), is a Python package that enables developers to build network emulation scenarios using a Python program.
+The [*Linux Network Stack Test*](http://lnst-project.org/) (LNST), is a Python package that enables developers to build network emulation scenarios using a Python program.
 You may use LNTS to control a network of hardware nodes or to control an emulated network of containers.
 The [source code](https://github.com/lnst-project/lnst) is available on GitHub.

 LNTS web site: <a href="http://lnst-project.org/" target="_blank" rel="noopener noreferrer">http://lnst-project.org/</a>